nasriblack/SoftBussBookingBack1.1/README.md

 - [ ] Add cron job to delete the reservartion list after one month => reservation
 - [ ] Implement the ZOD validation in every post or input and delete also value
 - [ ] Implement swagger
+- [ ] Implement the logout backend function